-This series will breakdown four major factors to consider when evaluating taxes in your community.
-These factors are as follows: (1) revenue adequacy, (2) equity, (3) economic efficiency, and (4) compliance/administration cost.
-Each of these criteria will be discussed in individual posts.
+This series will breakdown two major factors to consider when evaluating taxes in your community: (1) revenue adequacy and (2) equity.
+Each of these factors will be discussed in separate posts.
 An appreciation of these factors can help local government decision makers better understand what tax structure is most prudent for a given community.

 Revenue Adequacy considers the growth potential of a given tax and its ability to support general government function.
 Taxes differ in their growth potential.
 Some tax revenues are more prone to economic conditions than others, thus making revenues derived from these taxes more volatile.
 Many taxes have a limited tax base or have a rate that’s capped by law that reduce a tax’s ability to raise revenues.